 There are plenty of businesses you can start for little to no money — in some cases just for the cost of getting a business license.

 (Always check to see if one is required in your area for the type of business you’re thinking of starting.)

 Here are seven businesses you can start for $100 or less:

-- Graphic design – Did you take graphic design classes in school, or are you just self-taught and talented?
+4. Graphic design – Did you take graphic design classes in school, or are you just self-taught and talented?
 In either case, there are plenty of folks out there who are in need of designs — for everything from web site headers to flyers, invitations, and advertisements.
-Get a client or two, and then rent Photoshop or Illustrator for a month for less than $50.
+Get a client or two and go from there.
+You can even use Pixlr for free to edit designs.